 How to Reduce Morning Joint Stiffness

-While it’s difficult, if not impossible, to reverse joint deterioration due to aging, you can definitely reduce the amount of stiffness and pain you feel in your joints in the morning.
+While it’s difficult, if not impossible, to reverse joint deterioration due to aging, you can definitely reduce the amount of stiffness and discomfort you feel in your joints in the morning.
 Here are a few ways to can do so.

 Have Comfortable Bedding

 You will be spending a third of your life essentially motionless in your bed, and for long stretches of time.
 This is what will be the likely reason for your stiff joints in the morning.
 It is also why you should conduct an audit of your bedding to ensure it is comfortable.
-When it’s not, it will lead to experiencing more considerable pain and stiffness when you wake up in the morning.
+When it’s not, it will lead to experiencing more considerable discomfort and stiffness when you wake up in the morning.

 The most significant factor to inspect is the mattress.
 Make sure it can hold up your entire body, without allowing your hips to sink in.
 Also, make sure it provides relief, along with comfort, for areas of your body containing pressure points.
 These include your knees, hips, shoulders, head, and other points of contact.
 You also want to make sure your back feels comfortable when you are resting on it.